Skip to main content

 CLOUDRON_MYSQL_HOST=mysql

-We can now use the MySQL CLI tool to create any number of databases with this prefix.
+Use the MySQL CLI tool to create databases with this prefix:

 root@9bbac34d-452d-49ab-beac-a90f90549085:/app/data# mysql --user=${CLOUDRON_MYSQL_USERNAME} --password=${CLOUDRON_MYSQL_PASSWORD} --host=${CLOUDRON_MYSQL_HOST}